Bridgewater - Gagebrook

 Bridgewater - Gagebrook has limited levels of nearby infrastructure activity, ranking in the 7thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 17 projects likely to impact the area.
-Key projects include New Bridgewater Bridge, Boyer Road Precinct Plan, New Bridgewater Bridge, and Main Road Granton Shared Path Extension.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 16 projects that could affect this region.
+Notable ones include New Bridgewater Bridge, Boyer Road Precinct Plan, Main Road Granton Shared Path Extension, and Whitestone Point Housing Development.
 The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.